pmndrs/drei/README.md

   <a href="https://codesandbox.io/s/om2ff8"><img width="20%" src="https://codesandbox.io/api/v1/sandboxes/om2ff8/screenshot.png" alt="demo"/></a>
 </p>

 Controls for rotating and translating objects.
 These controls will stick to the object the transform and by offsetting or anchoring it forms a pivot.
+This control has HTLM annotations for some transforms and supports `[tab]` for rounded values while dragging.

 ```tsx
 type PivotControlsProps = {